flaxsearch/flaxcode/src/docs/hacking.rst

     moment, but could be achieved with small code changed).

   * On multi-core processors the indexing process can run on a different core from the web service process.
+(In practice it appears that processes all, by default, run on the same CPU on Windows at least, so far no testing has been carried out on multicore machines running other OSs.)

 This is no long term state held in the indexer, so that at worst the current indexing process can be forcibly terminated and